sandstorm/awesome-sustainable-software/README.md

 Common practices include:

-- static assets (like JS/CSS) should be cached for a very long time, and include a cache-bust mechanism
+- static assets (like JS/CSS) should be cached for a very long time and include a cache-bust mechanism
-- f.e. in [Neos CMS](https://neos.io), Images are stored content-addressed (i.e. the URL changes if the image contents change) - in this case, these assets can be also cached for a very long time.
+- f.e. in [Neos CMS](https://neos.io), Images are stored content-addressed (i.e. the URL changes if the image contents changes) - in this case, these assets can be also cached for a very long time.
-- HTML pages should NOT have caching enabled, as this makes changing cached pages impossible during the cache lifetime.
+- HTML pages should _not_ have caching enabled, as this makes changing cached pages impossible during the cache lifetime.

 **Minify JS/CSS**